 Your daughter’s boyfriend has asked you for her hand in marriage.
 What questions should you ask him before giving your blessing?
 Listen as Dr. Greg Smalley discusses this topic: Asking the Right Questions of Your Child’s Future Spouse.

-Taylor isn’t just my daughter; she’s my princess.
+Murphy isn’t just my daughter: She’s my princess.

 I knew it the day she was born.
 I took her in my arms and rocked her.
 I looked into her eyes.
 And in that nanosecond, I knew I’d do anything and everything I could to protect her.
 Always.

-Caleb asked for my permission before he even proposed — a wonderful gesture.
-But when he asked me, I was filled with a jumble of emotions: happiness and gratitude and, yes, a little sadness.
-But I also felt the same overwhelming sense of protectiveness I had felt from my very first moment with Taylor.
-I knew I needed to ask Caleb some tough questions.
+Jordan asked for my permission before he even proposed — a wonderful gesture.
+But when he posed the question, I was filled with a jumble of emotions: happiness, gratitude and, yes, a little sadness.
+I also remembered that very first moment with Murphy — when I knew I’d do anything to protect her.
+And that included asking Jordan some very tough questions.

-Make sure that she has a peace about the young man.
+Make sure she has peace about the young man.
 Does she want to marry him?
 Does she have any concerns?
-Does she feel tense, confused, uneasy or pressured to become engaged?
-You want to know that she is paying attention to her gut and feels that getting married to this young man is the right decision.
+Does she feel tense, confused, uneasy or pressured to get engaged?
+You want to know that she’s paying attention to her gut and feels that getting married is the right decision.

-If she feels that she’s ready to marry, ask her to put those feelings to paper and write a blessing letter to her boyfriend.
+If she feels she’s ready, ask her to put those emotions on paper and write what I call a “blessing letter” to her boyfriend.

 Your daughter’s mother

-Many women seem to have an incredible intuition for reading people and sensing underlying issues — especially when it comes to someone’s character and maturity.
+Many women seem to have an incredible intuition for people.
+They can often sense underlying issues — especially when it comes to someone’s character and maturity.
 It’s uncanny how they can discern deception and manipulation in ways that men often fail to notice.
-What does your wife think about this young man?
+What does she think about this young man?
 Does she support this engagement?
 Does she have any concerns?
-Accept her influence, and if she raises some issues, talk them over with the man when you talk with him.
+Accept her influence, and if she raises some issues, discuss them with the man when you talk with him.

-Ask her to write a letter of blessing, too.
-My wife, Erin, wrote one to Caleb, offering her unconditional support:
+And if she doesn’t have serious concerns, ask her to write a letter of blessing, too.
+My wife, Erin, wrote one to Jordan, offering her unconditional support:

-I wanted you to know that I 100% give you my blessing in asking for Taylor’s hand in marriage.
+I wanted you to know that I 100% give you my blessing in asking for Murphy’s hand in marriage.
 I see what a good fit you are for our daughter and that not only are you good for her — but she is also good for you.
-I love how you care for each other and how you love each other.
+I love how you care for one another and how you love one another.
 I love your sense of humor and that you fit right into our family.
 I especially love that you have loved not only our daughter, but also our entire family.

 Even if your family is on board, is his?
-You want to confirm that this young man has sought his parents’ and his family’s blessings and that they are completely supportive of this marriage.
+You want to make sure they are.
 What do they think of your daughter?
 Do they support this engagement?
 Do they have any concerns?
 If they do, pay attention and discuss these issues with your daughter’s potential fiance.

-If his parents are not in the picture, ask him for the name of his pastor, mentor or a close friend — someone he has turned to for advice and someone who knows him well.
+If his parents are not in the picture, ask him for the name of his pastor, mentor or a close friend — someone he trusts and confides in, and someone who knows him well.

-Armed with the blessings from your daughter, her mother and his parents, you’re ready to have the conversation with the young man.
+If daughter, mom and his parents all offer their blessings, you’re ready to talk with the young man.

-When Caleb asked for my blessing, he was living in a different state.
-So I had him fly to meet me at a marriage seminar that I was teaching.
+When Jordan asked for my blessing, I wanted to anchor our talk in something memorable.
 This conversation was too important to have over the phone.

 If you want a list of questions for reference while you’re having the conversation, you can download a printable version of just the questions.